-Services provided under a shared living arrangement include personal care and supportive services (e.g., homemaker, chore, attendant care, companion, medication oversight (to the extent permitted under State law)) provided in a DDDS-certified private home by a principal care provider who lives in the home.
+Services provided under a shared living arrangement include personal care and supportive services (e.g., homemaker, chore, attendant care, companion, medication oversight (to the extent permitted under State law) provided in a DDDS-certified private host home by a principal care provider who lives in the home or a Shared Living Agency, which is responsible for recruiting and certifying each host home using the DDDS Standards.
 A Shared Living arrangement is furnished to adults who receive these services in conjunction with residing in the home.
 DDDS prefers one-person Shared Living homes but allows for exceptions to the one-person rule for married couples or the preference of the individual, including siblings or friends who desire to live in the same home.
 Exceptions may be granted for the maximum number of 3.
 Separate payment is not made for homemaker or chore services furnished to a participant receiving shared living arrangement services, since these services are integral to and inherent in the provision of shared living arrangement services.